-Norm MacDonald's Bizarre, Amazing Roast of Bob Saget Is the Perfect Way to Remember Him
+Norm Macdonald's Bizarre, Amazing Roast of Bob Saget Is the Perfect Way to Remember Both Men

 As soon as I heard the shocking and upsetting news that comedian Norm Macdonald died at the age of 61 after a long and secret battle with cancer, I thought about one joke: “When you go to the men’s room later, you’ll see a sign that says 'Gentlemen'—pay no heed, go right in.
 There’s no room that says scoundrel on it.”